 - Transfer of Data: Data must be securely transferred to the students by the first week of the semester.
 We can assist with transferring data via Georgia Tech’s encrypted SharePoint site, or you can transfer data via an internal method of your choice.

 - NDA: If your organization requires that students complete a non-disclosure agreement (NDA), we ask that you provide the NDA.
-Because part of the benefit of the practicum experience for students is in marketing themselves for full-time positions, it is required that the NDA allow students and the MS Analytics program to list the sponsoring company’s name and at least a high-level description of the project.
+Because part of the benefit of the practicum experience for students is in marketing themselves for full-time positions, it is required that the NDA allow students and the MS Analytics program to list the sponsoring company’s name and a high-level description of the project.
 The NDA will be solely between the students on the project team and your organization; Georgia Tech faculty and staff will not have access to your data.

 - Liaison & Student Communication: Sponsors will be asked to assign a liaison to be the primary point of contact for communications with the students.
 This person will provide technical and strategic guidance as needed to ensure that the project remains on course.
 For the on-campus practicum, we recommend scheduling weekly calls with the team initially and then possibly reducing the frequency to bi-weekly.
 For the on-line practicum, we recommend scheduling virtual office hours and establishing a dynamic communication channel, such as Slack or Teams, where student questions can be answered by a designated liaison.